 These principles were developed through researching what staff felt were the main principles that students achieved through Enterprise at Linwood School.

 As a result all Enterprise activities should cover these principles.

 Below are a selection of Enterprise Projects that students have developed and participated in across the Linwood sites.

 Students within The Link have the opportunity to participate in a staff lunch scheme.
 Students take and collate orders, shop for ingredients, budget and create pre ordered lunches for staff.
 This is a very successful business that students run themselves (with support from staff).
 Students making the lunches follow food hygiene rules with support from staff.
 Profit raised from this is given to the students chosen charity.

-Each Friday students in 4MD open their classroom to other Linwood students and staff for light refreshment.
-Homemade biscuits aswell as hot and cold drinks are all served in a relaxed atmosphere.
+Each Friday students in Bader class open their classroom to other Linwood students and staff for light refreshment.
+Homemade biscuits as well as hot and cold drinks are all served in a relaxed atmosphere.
 Students take a particular job for the day (with a job description!).
 This can be anything from making drinks, serving customers, money handling, table service to the dreaded washing up.
 Top Deck Café is a warm and friendly atmosphere that students and staff alike really enjoy.

 The Link – Business Enterprise

 Linwood’s Post 16 Enterprise group successfully produced a bespoke range of Christmas craft for the 2018 festive season; collectively, we decided to home in on one particular decoration, a wreath.
 The outcomes were absolutely superb and we were thrilled when all items we made sold out!